SeiryuZ/HemeWeb/proposal/README.md

  respondents complete the questionnaires on time.
 Thus, I structured the evaluation and the development part to run concurrently.
 Making sure I give enough time for respondents and for me to remind them.

+## V. Output

+This project will create two outputs that HemeLB project will use.
+They are:

+1. Working HemeWeb prototype

+    I will develop the prototype in three phases, divided based on the functionalities.
+In each phase, the prototype will work as a standalone application just fine.
+With each iteration, I will add more functions to the prototype.
+The next section, work plan, will add more details on how I will develop the prototype.

+2. HemeWeb usability guideline

+    In the future, HemeWeb can be the interface for doctors to run simulations.
+This means that HemeWeb will need further improvement to be ready for general use.
+Future development can use the work done in this project as a basis for usability feature.
+Thus, I will create a usability document derived from the analysis done in this project.